 Best for: Larger businesses that want to manage desk phones, faxes, and workplace tools in one place

-Why select this plan: Go for the Business Plus plan if you want to combine calling with larger Zoom meetings and custom mail domains.
-It still leaves out AI features and CRM integrations, so it’s not a great choice for teams that need deeper insights or automation to scale the business.
+Why select this plan: Go for the Business Plus plan if you want to combine calling with larger Zoom meetings and access scheduling tools.
+It still leaves out shared phone numbers for texting and enhanced call queue analytics.
+This meansit isn’t a great choice for teams that need deeper insights or collaboration features to scale the business.

 Zoom Phone pricing for add-on options